mixmaxhq/csrf-request-tester/README.md

 Now let's break the overall goal into smaller goals:

 1. All API calls made by Alice's frontend should succeed.
 2. All API calls made by Bob's frontend should succeed.
 (Hint: apply [cors](https://github.com/expressjs/cors) to Alice's APIs).
 3. All API calls made by Eve's frontend should fail.
-(Hint: apply [cors-gate](https://github.com/mixmaxhq/cors-gate) to Alice's APIs.)
+(Hint: apply [cors-gate](https://github.com/mixmaxhq/cors-gate) to Alice's APIs.
+It may not properly handle GET requests… see the caveats below.)
 4. The POST call made by Alice's backend should succeed.
 (Hint: set the `Origin` header.)
 5. The POST call made by Bob's backend should succeed.
 (Hint: set the `Origin` header.)